2.6 C

 • Vasaloppet

 The oldest and biggest cross-country ski race in the world, Vasaloppet (not in Stockholm), is another event that honors Gustav Vasa’s legacy.
 In 1520, during a tumultuous period in Swedish history, Gustav Vasa fled from King Christian II of Denmark.
 King Christian II had brutally murdered numerous Swedish aristocrats in what is known as the Stockholm Bloodbath.
-After managing to evade capture, Vasa made his way to Dalarna, where he sought support from the local populace to rise against Danish rule.
+Vasa left for Dalarna to rally local support against Danish rule after escaping capture.

 Artwork depicting Gustav Vasa's entry into Stockholm in 1523.
 Painting by Johan Gustaf Sandberg, Uppsala Cathedral (Photo: Szilas/Public domain).